What Is an Entry Condition Report? Guide for Australian Rentals

 - Take your own photographs — even if the landlord has included photos, take your own dated set

-- Return the report on time — missing the deadline can mean you've accepted the landlord's version
+- Return the report on time — missing the deadline can mean you have accepted the landlord's version

 - Check commonly missed areas — inside wardrobes, behind doors, window tracks, oven interiors, and external fencing